Channels Overview

 Enable / Disable

 Use the toggle switch on a connection card to temporarily disable a channel without removing it.
-Disabled connections stop receiving messages from Telegram.
+Disabled connections stop receiving messages.
 Re-enable anytime to resume.

 Test Connection